Stefan Thesker: Twente (second spell)

 On 28 January 2016, Thesker returned to Twente on loan until the end of the season.

 Three days after signing for the club, on 31 January 2016, he made his Twente debut, playing 60 minutes, in a 3–1 win over Utrecht.
 After being sidelined for two months, due to his diagnosis with cancer, he made his return for the reserve side, in a 0–0 draw against Brabant United U21 on 15 March 2016.
 Five days after returning to playing, Thesker scored his first two goals in a 2–2 draw against AZ Alkmaar, having come on as a second-half substitute.
 He finished the 2015–16 season with eight appearances and two goals.

 On 17 August 2016, Thesker signed a three-year contract with the club on a permanent basis.
 He went on to be captain for the side, having been appointed as a captain from the start of the season, succeeding Felipe Gutiérrez.
 His first game after signing for the club on a permanent basis came in the opening game of the season, where he set up the only goal for the club, in a 2–1 loss against Excelsior.
 Since making his debut for the club, he continued to be a first team regular.
 Although he was sidelined on three occasions, Thesker finished his first season making 30 appearances in all competitions and helping the club finish in 7th place in the league.

 Holstein Kiel

 In June 2018, Thesker joined 2.
 Bundesliga side Holstein Kiel on a three-year contract until 2021.

+SKN St. Pölten

+On 11 July 2023, Thesker signed a three-year contract with SKN St. Pölten in Austria.

 International career

 On 9 August 2012, Thesker was called up by Germany U21, along with teammates, Sebastian Rudy and Kevin Volland.
 Thesker did impressively well on his Germany U21 debut when he set up two goals, in a 6–1 win over Argentina U20.

 Thesker was then called up by Germany U21 again for the UEFA European Under-21 Championship.
-At the tournament, he started all three matches that Germany U21 eliminated from the Group Stage.
+At the tournament, he started all three matches that Germany U21 eliminated from the group stage.
 He went on to make seven appearances for the Germany U21.